LIT-Protocol/CeramicIntegration/notes.md

 Lifecycle of a Stream, and more, very useful: https://github.com/ceramicnetwork/ceramic/blob/master/SPECIFICATION.md

-#

-#

-#

-# Useless Notes
+# Completely Random Notes

 Keeping streams isn't universally required, so I think this may suffer the same problem as torrents, in that if something is considered forbidden content a govt authority can censor.
 I think that's probably by design but I found it interesting.

-Arweave doesn't seem to be implemented yet.
+Arweave isn't implemented yet.
 The denote it as "archiving" (clever distinction, Arweave is forever if the price is right) as opposed to what they are currently doing with IPFS/Filecoin which is more like pay-as-you-go storage.

-##### Data withholding attacks..
+##### Of interest: data withholding attacks..

 They act like this isn't a big deal, but if I get someone's private keys and do this to them unknowningly I control their stream history.
 Imagine losing years worth of data due poor key management!